retrocausal/Udacity-Memory-Game/README.md

  - A statistics card is shown with the above accumalations at the end of the game
    - either by a win (match all cards)
    - or because of a timeout
-   - or because of exhausting a dynamically progressively calculated number of maximum moves
  - The game has a maximum time to win of 12 minutes
    - The timer on the panel counts down
-   - The time taken on the stats panel counts up
+   - The time taken on the stats panel shows the actual time taken to either
+       - win
+       - timeout (12 minutes)
    - The time taken does **NOT** affect the rating

  ## Install and Play
   ### Dependencies
     - npm
     - bower
     - apache/nginx

-  - Clone this repo
+  - Clone this repo and cd to the clone directory
-    - Run
+    - In case, you already **Do not have**  the directory `bower_components`, Only then, Run
         ```
            npm install -g bower

            bower install
          ```
 >  **NOTE**
 > - [Bower][2], is a frontend package manager
 >    - You can install Bower, by running
         ```npm install bower```
 > - If you do not know what npm is, you can learn about node and npm [here][1]
 > - [Polymer][3], is a library by google, offereing syntactic eas to implement webcomponents